Heba-art/appium-mobile-automation/README.md

 ---

+## 🧠 About the Project

-This project demonstrates how to automate Android applications using **Appium**, **Java**, and **UiAutomator2**.
+This project demonstrates how to automate Android system applications using Appium, Java, and UiAutomator2.
-The main goal is to open and verify the **Settings app** on an Android emulator through a simple and reliable test case.
+The main goal is to test and verify the Android Settings app (com.android.settings) on an emulator through a structured and maintainable automation framework.
+It includes multiple test cases that validate key components of the Settings app—ensuring its pages, icons, and toggles are displayed and responsive.

 ---

 ## 🚀 Project Overview

-The project uses the **Appium automation framework** to launch and validate the `com.android.settings` app on an Android emulator.
+The automation suite launches and verifies the Settings app using Appium’s UiAutomator2 engine.
-It includes a test that waits for the Settings app to open automatically, and if it doesn’t, triggers a fallback mechanism to open it manually.
+It first attempts to detect if the app opens automatically; if not, it performs a fallback launch.
+Each test case covers an essential Settings feature — from the Search icon to Wi-Fi, Bluetooth, Sound, and more.
 ---

 ## 🧩 Tech Stack